YosysHQ/apicula/readme.md

 My internship report about this project [can be downloaded here](https://github.com/pepijndevos/internshipreport).

-I did a few [livestreams on twitch](https://www.twitch.tv/pepijnthefox) working on this project, which are collected [on this playlist](https://www.youtube.com/playlist?list=PLIYslVBAlKZad3tjr5Y4gqBV3QKQ5_tPw)
+I did a few [livestreams on twitch](https://www.twitch.tv/pepijnthefox) working on this project, which are collected [on this playlist](https://www.youtube.com/playlist?list=PLIYslVBAlKZad3tjr5Y4gqBV3QKQ5_tPw) I've also started to write Jupyter notebooks of my explorations that are more condensed than a video.

+You can also come chat on Freenode in #apicula

 ## What remains to be done / how can I help?